angieappiah/angieappiah.github.io/_posts/2020-12-09-rails_with_javascripts_portfolio_project.markdown

 **ABOUT MY PROJECT**

 My previous projects revolved around a tour guide for Ghana, as this is something I would want to make a reality.
 For this project I decided to build upon the tour guide in my rails  project using Javascript to add dynamic features and expand the concept based on the requirement of this project.
-The title of this project is The Year Of Return, It is a tour guide that displays top 10 popular sites in Ghana with descriptions and functions that makes it user interactive.
+The title of this project is The Year Of Return, It is a tour guide that shows visitors some popular sites in the cape coast castle in Ghana with descriptions and functions that makes it user interactive.

 I made thumbnail sketches of how I wanted the outcome, printed the project requirements and kept it handy.
 I used a simple set up guide from [https://github.com/learn-co-students/js-spa-project-instructions-online-web-sp-000/blob/master/setup-walkthrough.md](http://) which gave a walkthrough on setting up the entire project.
 I watched the videos by Cernan Bernardo [https://instruction.learn.co/student/video_lectures#/311](http://) which was concise and made it super easy to follow.
 I got inspiration from instructor Michael Doherty's videos on Youtube as well.